Simon Coveney says he will not stop visiting NI or be intimidated by threats

 Earlier this year, a bomb scare forced the evacuation of an event being addressed by Mr Coveney in Belfast.

-The senior Irish minister was asked about the issue on Wednesday after holding talks with Northern Ireland Secretary Chris Heaton-Harris in Belfast.
-He said the topic came up in discussions with Mr Heaton-Harris.
+The senior Irish minister was asked about the issue on Wednesday after holding talks with Mr Heaton-Harris in Belfast.
+He said the topic came up in discussions with the Northern Ireland Secretary.

 “The Irish government and Irish government ministers have obligations under the Good Friday Agreement to be part of discussions here in Belfast on how the institutions of the Good Friday Agreement are protected, sustained and supported,” he said.